Mellanox/libvma/README.txt

 Use value of 0 to disable.
 Use value of 1 for enable.
 Default value is Disabled.

-VMA_RX_SW_CSUM
-This parameter enables/disables software checksum validation for ingress TCP/UDP IP packets.
-Most Mellanox HCAs support hardware offload checksum validation.
-If the hardware does not support checksum validation offload, software checksum validation is required.
-When this parameter is enabled, software checksum validation is calculated only if hardware offload checksum validation is not performed.
-Performance degradation might occur if hardware offload fails to validate checksum and software calculation is used.
-Note that disabling software calculation might cause corrupt packets to be processed by VMA and the application, when the hardware does not perform this action.
-For further details on which adapter card supports hardware offload checksum validation, please refer to the VMA Release Notes.
-Valid Values are:
-Use value of 0 to disable.
-Use value of 1 for enable.
-Default value is Enabled.

 VMA_EXCEPTION_HANDLING
 Mode for handling missing support or error cases in Socket API or functionality by VMA.